Sunderland mum left haunted by seeing pet dog savaged to death

 Kane Quinn, who was walking the mastiff on behalf of his brother, admitted being in charge of a dangerous dog when he appeared before Sunderland Magistrates Court yesterday,

-Quinn, 19, of Neville Road, Sunderland, was ordered to pay Claire £500, ordered to pay £205 costs, and disqualified from keeping any pet for three years.
+Quinn, 19, of Neville Road, Sunderland, was ordered to pay Claire £500, plus costs of £205, and disqualified from keeping any pet for three years.

 Claire welcomed news that the dog would have to be kept under control in future.